 17. No jargons at the beginning, please.

-Who wants to read a blog post filled with scientific names?
+Who wants to read a blog post filled with scientific jargon?
 Obviously, nah.
 A content rich with jargons overwhelms your readers.
 Certainly.

-If you can’t help it, having a finance blog, for example, you can start explaining the difficult terms in the middle.
-But definitely not from the beginning.
+If you can’t help it, if you have a finance blog, for example, you can start explaining the difficult terms in the middle.
+But definitely not at the beginning.

 Introduce the post with a personal testimony or someone’s personal story alluding your point before you discuss the problem and the solution.

 At this junction, you include the technical terms without pushing your readers away and finish the post instead.